N E M O M E I M P U N E L A C E S S I T

-Despite the late hour, tattooed digits started its routine for the beginning of her shift.
-A skim over a blend of polyester and wool.
-Each dark navy dyed thread compromising her uniform felt like a false persona; one she tucked neatly in place.
+Despite the late hour, tattooed digits started their routine for the beginning of her shift.
+A squinted at skim over a blend of polyester and wool.
+Three hours of sleep.
+Each dark navy dyed thread compromising her uniform felt like a false persona, one she tucked neatly in place.
 Protesting in a creaky and old, throaty groan, her duty belt argued as slung it over her head and clipped it around her waist.
-Sliding down slightly, the weighted pouches rested just a half-inch below her real leather belt, all necessary tool of her trade.
+Sliding down slightly, the weighted pouches rested just a half-inch below her real leather belt, all necessary tools of her trade.

-It was a grounding routine to any officer sitting on those locker room benches.
-Donning worn out and heavily used duty gear that gave everything from a comforting feeling to a false sense of protection.
-Over time, putting on her uniform became a flick of a switch.
-A woman who was on average, observant, quiet, and vulnerable,morphed into a vibrant creature of the night.
+The routine was a grounding, a foundation to the day to any officer sitting on those locker room benches.
+Donning worn-out and heavily used duty gear that gave everything from a comforting feeling to a farce.
+To Zoey, it was simply a flick of a switch.
+From that average, observant, quiet, and vulnerable creature to the morphed, vibrant beacon of someone addicted to caffeine and pretending all was right in the world with a plastered on smile and feigned propriety.
 In uniform, she was capable and armed with a quick wit and a sharp tongue.

-It was time for another roll call.
+Roll call.
 Another workday.
 Another bout of "Yes ma'am, and No sir..."
-Of paperwork and citations.
+Of paperwork and citations, mandated contacts and stress.
 Of being hit, yelled at, and notified of what orifice her involvement should go in.
-It didn't matter if she loved or hated it; it was time to perform her duties.
+It didn't matter if she loved or hated it; it was time to start her duties.

-It was a haunting thought that seemed ever to plague her.
+It was a haunting thought that seemed to plague her.
 Was there even a point in pretending?
 Sure, she believed in her job and the need to uphold the law.
 But was it worth being entirely and unquestioningly good?
-Criminals got away with everything, and the more she tried to go the straight and narrow path, the more she found herself coming in close contact with calls that should have taken her out.
+Criminals got away with everything, and the more she tried to go the straight and narrow path, the more she came in close contact with calls that should have taken her out.

 Their city was changing.

-People were rioting to defund it all, and yet...they didn't see what she saw.
+People were rioting to defund it all, demanding that every officer stripped of their status and their job, and yet...they didn't see what she saw.

 There were insane creatures afoot.
-Sadistic tormentors, golden-tongued crime lords, and those that got everything they wished for placed right into the palm of their hand without worrying what it did to other individuals.
+Sadistic tormentors with golden-tipped tounges and crime lords got everything they wished for placed right into the palm of their hand.
+Not a care in the world about what it did to someone else.

-But let those fucking sheep bleat, and may they blindly believe that they will never have a need for someone like her to knock on their door.
-Societal idiots, Fools living in glass bubbles, oblivious to the world of evil that surrounded them.
+Sure, let those fucking sheep bleat, and may they blindly believe that they won't need someone like her to knock on their door.
+Societal idiots.
+Fools living in glass bubbles, oblivious to the world of evil that surrounded them.

-Over time, watching when they benefited from what they did.....she could see why crime became so beguiling.
-The crime that pitched a sirens call....Their offers to her to join their side quickly became an ever-growing temptation.
+Over time, watching when they benefited .....she could see why crime became so beguiling.
+True crime always pitched a siren's call...Their offers to her to join their side quickly became an ever-growing temptation.

-Hands reached up above her breast pocket to adjust the sizeable silver oval that blared her department and badge number.
-And then a small tear from a fight a few days ago caught her attention.
-Damnit.
+Hands reached up adjusting the silver oval that blared her department and badge number.
+A small tear from a fight a few days ago caught her attention.

 'It doesn't matter how I do my job.
-All that matters to me is that it's done.'
+All that matters is that it's done.'

 Eventually, a right-hand turn brought her into the roll call room.

-Eventually, the babbling of officers became overlapped by a male voice of authority, snapping their attention to the front of the room.
-Assignments time.
+Eventually, the babbling of officers became overlapped by a male voice of authority, snapping their attention to the room's front—assignments time.
 Zoey wound up nestled into the crook of an arm that belonged to one of her SWAT training buddies and waited out the lists, listening for her roll call number.

 She flicked a hand up in response to her number.